risk-first/website/menagerie/Communication-Risk.md

 #### Backward Compatibility

-Backwards Compatibility mitigates **Protocol Versioning Risk**.
+Backwards Compatibility mitigates [Protocol Versioning Risk](Communication-Risk#protocol-versioning-risk).
 Quite simply, this means, supporting the old format until it falls out of use.
 If a server is pushing for a change in protocol it either must ensure that it is Backwards Compatible with the clients it is communicating with, or make sure they are upgraded concurrently.
-When building [web services](), for example, it's common practice to version all apis so that you can manage the migration.
+When building [web services](https://en.wikipedia.org/wiki/Web_service), for example, it's common practice to version all APIs so that you can manage the migration.
 Something like this:

  - Server publishes `/api/v1/something`.
  - Clients use `/api/v1/something`.